matter-labs/zksync/docs/swift-exits.md

 ## Goals

-The main goal is to ensure the continuity of user flow.
-A typical use case is that the user has tokens in the committed block and she wants to send them to an external address.
-But for this, she needs to wait for the verification of the block where she receives the tokens, then the block where she performs the withdrawal operation.
-So swift exit allows requesting an immediate withdrawal of users' tokens to any ethereum address, indicating his withdrawal operatioin.
-Since the validators can guarantee to include a certain sequence of operatioin in a block at some height, they can act as lenders and provide their tokens for an immediate withdrawal on Layer 1.
+The main goal is to ensure a continuity of user flow.
+A typical use case is that a user has tokens in the committed block and she wants to send them to an external address.
+But for this, she needs to wait for a verification of the block where she receives her tokens, then the block where she performs a withdrawal operation.
+So swift exit allows requesting an immediate withdrawal of users' tokens to any ethereum address, indicating her withdrawal operatioin.
+Since the validators can guarantee the inclusion of the certain operations sequence in the some block at some height, they can act as lenders and provide their tokens for an immediate withdrawal on Layer 1.

 ## Structure

 Main components:
-- `Governance` contract - contains the list of validators with their tokens, starts the process of SwiftExits operation.
-Validates aggregated signature, transfers/recieves tokens to/from `SwiftExits` contract (consummating fees to honest validators).
+- `Governance` contract - contains the list of validators with their tokens, starts processes of swift exit operations.
+Validates aggregated signature, transfers/recieves tokens to/from `SwiftExits` contract.
+Distributes funds between validators.
-- `SwiftExits` contract - contains the list of **SwiftExits** requests.
-Validates their states, depending on corresponding withdraw operations on `Rollup` contract.
-Borrows token from `Compound` contract for validators supplied tokens and sends them to request recipient.
+- `SwiftExits` contract - contains the list of **SwiftExit** requests.
+Validates their states, depending on the corresponding withdraw operations on `Rollup` contract.
+Borrows tokens from `Compound` contract for validators supplied tokens and sends them to request recipient.
 Repays tokens recieved from `Rollup` contract to `Compound` contract and validators on `Governance` contract.
 - `Rollup` contract - the main rollup contract, validates the signature of user-owner of the request.
 Freezes specified amount of tokens for recipient.
 On block verification defrosts this tokens.
-If request was successful - sends specifiend amount of tokens to `SwiftExits` contract to complete `SwiftExits` request.
+If request was successful - sends specifiend amount of tokens to `SwiftExits` contract to complete **SwiftExit** request.
 - `Compound` contract - money market, allowes validators to borrow Ethereum assets for providing swift exit operation

 ## Swift exit algorithm